-If you are removing the controller canister from an E2812 controller shelf, E2824 controller shelf or EF280 flash array, a flap swings into place to block the empty bay, helping to maintain air flow and cooling.
+If you are removing the controller canister from an E5724 controller shelf, a flap swings into place to block the empty bay, helping to maintain air flow and cooling.

 - 6. Turn the controller canister over, so that the removable cover faces up. - 7.
 Place the controller canister on a flat, static-free surface.